Iswaryaparthi/CapstoneProject4/README.md

 ## Project Views:

 This project aims to analyze Airbnb data using MongoDB Atlas, perform data cleaning and preparation, develop interactive geospatial visualizations, and create dynamic plots to gain insights into pricing variations,availability patterns, and location-based trends.
+The dataset is available in MongoDB Atlas as sample_airbnb.
+Anyone can create the Atlas account and access this database collection for data explorations and visualizations.

 ## Technologies used: